 Class support mail (Faculty, TA and SA): imda at sfc.wide.ad.jp

-In this class, you will learn about the overview of Internet
+In this class, you will learn about the overview of large-scale data

 Theme, Goals, Methods

-In this class, you will learn about Internet measurement and data
+In this class, you will learn about data collection and data

-analysis methods, to obtain knowledge and understanding of networking
+analysis methods on the Internet, to obtain knowledge and

-Each class will provide specific topics where you will learn problems,
+Each class will provide specific topics where you will learn the

 The lecture slide materials will be provided online.